Intercultural dialogue: Centers

 There are multiple organizations titled Center for Intercultural Dialogue or some variation on that, around the world, each having a different mandate and audience.
 The Center for Intercultural Dialogue in the USA is sponsored by the Council of Communication Associations, and helps to connect researchers, teachers, and practitioners.
 The Center for Intercultural Dialogue based in Macedonia emphasizes youth projects.
 The Center for Intercultural Dialogue and Translation in Egypt translates Arab media publications.
 The KAICIID Dialogue Centre, formally the King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue, originally based in Vienna, Austria, recently moved to Lisbon, Portugal, is a Saudi Arabian non-profit.
 The Cuernavaca Center for Intercultural Dialogue on Development is a Christian retreat in Mexico.
 The Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures based in Egypt is a network of civil society organizations dedicated to promoting intercultural dialogue in the Mediterranean.
 And Akdim, Antalya Intercultural Dialogue Center, is a Turkish nonprofit intended to improve cross-cultural awareness.

-Conferences

-In July 2009, the National Communication Association Summer Conference on Intercultural Dialogue was held at Maltepe University, in Istanbul, Turkey.
-Results included the establishment of the Center for Intercultural Dialogue in the US in 2010, a special issue of the Journal of International and Intercultural Communication, and an edited collection of essays, mostly based on presentations at the event.